qrmt/fpng-python/README.md

 # Python Bindings for `fpng`

-Implemets python interface to call fpng functions.
+Implemets Python interface to call [fpng](https://github.com/richgel999/fpng) functions.
+`fpng` is a super fast C++ .PNG writer/reader.

 Note that the images written / read are in RGB channel order, in contrast to OpenCV that reads / writes files in BGR format.